gosub-io/gosub-engine/docs/crates.md

 ### gosub_fontmanager
 Font loading and management.
 Provides the font system abstraction used for text shaping / measurement by layout and shared with the render backends for drawing.
+See [fonts.md](fonts.md) for the full picture (font systems vs text rasterizers).

 ### gosub_svg
 SVG document support backed by `usvg` and optionally `resvg`.